Generally, when you make selections, you’ll follow these steps:

 Using temporary removal, it’s possible to cleanly select the “Floor lighting controller” without doing any manual editing:

-- Make a selection of the symbol you intend to actually count/keep.
+Make a selection of the symbol you intend to count/keep

 How to: Automatically count revised drawings.